 The moon is our closest neighbor and Earth’s only natural satellite.
 It does not have its own light.
 It reflects the sunlight that falls on it.
-We see different phases of the moon, i.e., sometimes we see a full moon; sometimes a half, gibbous, or a crescent; and sometimes we don’t see it at all.
-In this article, we will discuss the different phases of the moon, and the reason why the moon has phases.
+We see different phases of the moon, i.e., sometimes we see a full moon; sometimes a half, gibbous, or a crescent moon; and sometimes we don’t see it at all.
+In this article, we will learn about the different phases of the moon.
+Let’s read.

 Why the moon has phases?